bud-co/architecture-decision-records/records/patterns/011-stack.md

 * **State management:** Recoil
 * **Design System:** Custom, based in Material-UI

-### Application Layer
+### Business Layer (Application + Domain)

-This layer is responsible for our API.
-It controls and orchestrates executions between our presentation layer, external services, and our domain layer.
+This layer merges our Application and Domain layers.
+It is responsible for our API and domain execution.
+It controls and orchestrates our presentation layer and external services.
 It must be a scalable, lightweight structure since our presentation layer would rely on it for processing.

 Based on that, here is what we've chosen as our stack:

 * **Language:** Rust
 * **Framework:** Rocket

-### Domain Layer

-This layer answers for every domain execution.
-It handles complex logic and therefore requires a powerful and fast programming language.
-Most of our applications here are workers, receiving events.

-Based on those, here are our stack:
-* **Language:** Rust

 ### Infrastructure Layer

 Although most definitions for this layer resides inside the platform's repositories, some are meaningful enough to mention in this ADR:

 * **Relational Database:** PostegreSQL
-* **Timeseries Database:** Timescale
-* **Message Broker:** NATS w/ NATS Jetstream

 As I've said before, this stack is flexible, but you should have a good reason to avoid it.